Computer History - 1968

 Computer companies founded in 1968

-American Television and Communications (ATC) that later became Time Warner Cable is founded.
+American Television and Communications (ATC) was founded in 1968 and would later become Time Warner Cable.

 Computer pioneers born in 1968